sergio-costas/lxcraft/README.md

 It is also in this folder where the snapcraft folders (like *parts*, *stage* or *prime*) are located, so it is easy to enter inside and check the status of the files after a failed building.

+## Activating the build environment

+When a shell is launched, *lxcraft* will check the last *.log* file for the last build environment used, and will generate a file called */envi.sh* with it.
+If you need to try to build something, just run:

+    source /envi.sh

+and the last build environment will be configured in the shell.